Joseph Sequenzia

 Joseph Sequenzia is an American advertising executive and entrepreneur.
 He is the CEO/owner of milk*, a Connecticut based advertising agency, Founder of YUP PUP a health-based dog food and nutrition company, a board member of the West Chester University Poetry Center, a co-founder of Ashe Collection (a support for Africa group), an advising artist of Evolve the Conversation, an endeavor centered on the arts and conversations surrounding them and owner of m2 milk*media.
 In 2017 Sequenzia founded a cannabis infused all natural protein bar, which through an acquisition became partners with Acreage, a cannabis investment company.
-In 2019 consulting, Sequenzia became Chief Marketing Officer of Caliva, (The Parent Company)a cannabis company.
+In 2019 consulting, Sequenzia became Chief Marketing Officer of Caliva, a cannabis company.
 While at Caliva, he launched Monogram, the cannabis venture with recording artist and producer JAY-Z.

 Educated at Parsons School of Design in New York, he joined Grey Advertising New York where he was employed as an art director working on national and international businesses in the realm of print, television and radio.
-While at Grey NY he worked on campaigns for Kohler, American Museum of Natural History, Bloomingdales, Domino's Pizza and Mitsubishi, amongst others.
+While at Grey NY he worked on campaigns for Kohler, American Museum of Natural History, Bloomingdale's, Domino's Pizza and Mitsubishi, amongst others.

 He then joined startup Ryan Partnership started by ex Marketing Corporation of America executive David Ryan.
 There he earned awards and praise as he worked on the Pepsi business focusing on the new youth market being identified as "Generation Next" and working with Sir Richard Branson and Simon Wright launching Virgin Megastores in the U.S.

 He joined the startup cable network FX in New York as a writer/producer, which was new concept in television programming.
 The entire network took place live within one large apartment located downtown in New York City, switching between rooms for different shows and dayparts.